R. Kelly accuser says he kept gun nearby while berating her

 “He had a weapon, so I wasn’t going to step out of line,” the witness said while recounting the 2018 episode at the R&B singer’s New York City sex-trafficking trial.

+Later in the day, the jury also heard brief testimony from a pastor who secretly wed Kelly and budding musical artist Aaliyah when she was 15 years old.
+He described publicly for the first time how they wore matching “jogging suits” — each with one pant leg pulled up — for a 10-minute ceremony at a Chicago-area hotel.

-When she spotted the gun, a stern-sounding Kelly told her not to look at it, she said, before demanding to know, “How many men have you seen naked?”
+The previous witness said that at the time she spotted Kelly with a gun, he demanded to know, “How many men have you seen naked?”
 He also instructed her to act “excited like a puppy” whenever she saw him, adding, “I still have a lot to teach you.”

 She testified the last time she saw Kelly at a New York City hotel suite, she resisted having sex with him.
 She said he responded by warning her not to defy him, saying, “I’m a f—-ing legend.”